Can you wear a Fair Isle sweater with a leather skirt? Read to learn how to style this unexpected look in an ecelctic way to look stylish.

 What I Wore Over the Fair Isle Sweater

 When you follow the blog already for a while, you know that I always urge my readers to style the outerwear too.
 My outerwear outfit was more along the expected line even tough the coat is my latest purchase.
 Why expected?
 I bought again a motorcycle cut as if a white motorcycle jacket, and a motorcycle shearling jacket weren’t enough, I also have a lodden motorcycle coat!

-My new coat is an aubergine shearling.
-At least, it said on the web that the coat is aubergine.
-I think it is burgundy, which is even better than aubergine.
+My new coat is an eggplant shearling.
+At least, it said on the web that the coat is eggplant.
+I think it is burgundy, which is even better than eggplant.
 I paired it with my burgundy beret, and my burgundy scarf.
 To finish my “second outfit of the day”, I added burgundy gloves and a black structured bag.